ton-community/ton-docs/docs/v3/guidelines/smart-contracts/howto/multisig-js.md

 ## Create and deploy multisig wallet
 Let's create a source file, `main.ts` for example.
 Open it in your favorite code editor and follow this guide!

-At first we need to import all important stuff
+At first, we need to import all important stuff
 ```js
 import { Address, beginCell, MessageRelaxed, toNano, TonClient, WalletContractV4, MultisigWallet, MultisigOrder, MultisigOrderBuilder } from "ton";
 import { KeyPair, mnemonicToPrivateKey } from 'ton-crypto';